The Best Art Galleries in Athens. An Insider Guide to the Athens Art Scene

 Plan Your Trip to Visit Athens Art Events

-Bringing home a piece of Athens’ art scene is one of the best ways to remember your time in the city.
+Bringing home a piece of Athens art scene is one of the best ways to remember your time in the city.
 Whether you’re looking for a high-value investment, a unique contemporary artwork, or something small yet meaningful, Athens has plenty of options for art buyers, collectors, and design lovers.
 From established art galleries to boutique shops selling artist-designed pieces, here’s where to find authentic Greek art in Athens.

-Kalfayan Galleries – Contemporary & Investment-Worthy Art
+Kalfayan Galleries for Contemporary & Investment-Worthy Art

 If you’re looking for high-quality contemporary Greek art, Kalfayan Galleries is one of the best places to buy museum-quality pieces.
 Specializing in both established and emerging Greek artists, this gallery has been a key player in Athens’ modern art scene for years.
 Located at 11 Charitos St, Kolonaki, Kalfayan Galleries also features international artists, making it a go-to for collectors searching for something truly special.

-📌 Local Tip: Looking for an artwork with long-term value?
+Athens Art Shopping Tip: Looking for an artwork with long-term value?
 Ask about emerging Greek artists.
 The gallery often represents rising stars in the contemporary scene.

-Hyper Hypo – A Collector’s Haven for Art & Design Books
+Hyper Hypo, a Collector’s Haven for Art & Design Books

-More than just a bookstore, Hyper Hypo is a treasure trove for art lovers, featuring limited-edition prints, design books, and rare publications on contemporary art, photography, and architecture.
+Beyond a bookstore, Hyper Hypo is a treasure trove for art lovers, featuring limited-edition prints, design books, and rare publications on contemporary art, photography, and architecture.
 If you’re an art enthusiast who loves collecting books on modern and Greek art, this is a must-visit.
 You can find Hyper Hypo at 10 Voreou St, Athens.

-📌 Pro Tip: Some art books here are hard to find elsewhere.
+Athens Shopping Tip: Some art books here are hard to find elsewhere.
 If you see something you love, grab it before it’s gone!

 If you prefer wearable art, Lito Cabinet de Curiosités offers some of the most stunning handmade jewelry in Athens.
 Inspired by Greek heritage and contemporary aesthetics, each piece is crafted with high-quality materials and artistic precision.
 This boutique located at 25 Irodotou St, Kolonaki is perfect for those who appreciate fine craftsmanship and one-of-a-kind jewelry that feels like a small sculpture.